-A large tree known for its cone-like, showy flowers that bloom in May, the horse chestnut tree is native to mixed forests in South Eastern Europe, and is widely cultivated along streets and in parks and other outdoor spaces.
-The tree's large, upright clusters of white flowers bloom in late spring and can be five to 12 inches tall.
-They are followed up by spiny green seedpods from mid-summer through fall.
-Along with their beautiful flowers and seedpods, the horse chestnut tree also exhibits an interesting bark with twisted limbs.
+A large tree known for its cone-like, showy flowers that bloom between April and June, the horse chestnut tree is native to mixed forests in Southeastern Europe and is widely cultivated along streets and in parks and other outdoor spaces.
+The tree's large, upright clusters of pink or white flowers bloom in late spring and can be five to 12 inches tall.
+They are followed up by spiny green seedpods in the fall.
+Along with their beautiful flowers and seedpods, the horse chestnut tree also exhibits interesting bark and twisted limbs.

 The non-native tree can be a bit messy and offers little in the way of vibrant fall foliage, but it makes an excellent choice to line streets or provide some shade from the sun.
 Considered both a shade and an ornamental tree, the horse chestnut features a lush, spreading canopy that's more than capable of blocking sunlight while adding both visual interest and beauty to landscaping.